cllopes/reactathon/material/1_es6/4_classes/readme.md

 # Classes

-Classes introduced in ES6 are mostly synatatic sugar over the existing prototypal inheritance.
+Classes introduced in ES6 are mostly syntactic sugar over the existing prototypal inheritance.

 ### Declaration